aharonbrownforestpark/aharonbrownforestpark.github.io/_posts/2020-08-25-opinion-enquirer.md

 tags:
 author_profile: false
 ---
-/This opinion piece from Aharon, co-written with Jill Meyer, P.G.
+This opinion piece from Aharon, co-written with Jill Meyer, P.G.
 Sittenfeld, and Celeste Treece, originally was published in the Cincinnati Enquirer on August
 19th, 2020.
-To view the original article, [click here.](https://www.cincinnati.com/story/opinion/2020/08/19/opinion-transit-levy-make-us-stronger/5576576002/)/
+To view the original article, [click here.](https://www.cincinnati.com/story/opinion/2020/08/19/opinion-transit-levy-make-us-stronger/5576576002/)

+--

 For the first time in history, the residents of Hamilton County voted to support public transit, infrastructure and the communities those services connect by passing Issue 7.
 This win is a ray of hope in the midst of the pandemic and is in line with the calls for racial  justice and equality that our country must act